dustinpfister/blog_posts/_posts/threejs-alpha-map.md

 ## Alpha maps and what to know before hand

-This is a post on threejs the javaScript powered 3d modeling library, in addition it is on a very specific topic with threejs which is of course alpha maps.
-It is not a [getting started post on threejs](/2018/04/04/threejs-getting-started/) or javaScript in general.
+This is a post on threejs, the javaScript powered 3d modeling library, in addition it is on the very specific topic of alpha maps.
+This is then not a [getting started post on threejs](/2018/04/04/threejs-getting-started/) or client side javaScript in general.
 I then assume that you have at least some background with these topics otherwise you are going to have a hard time getting anything of value from this post.
 Although I will not be getting into the very basics of threejs, in this section I will touch base on a few topics that I think you should know a thing or two about first before getting into alpha maps.

 ### You might want to brush up on textures

 In order to have an alpha map I need to have a texture, one way to have a texture is to [load an external image file and use that as a texture](/2021/06/21/threejs-texture-loader/).
 However another option would be to [use canvas elements as a way to create a texture](/2018/04/17/threejs-canvas-texture/) using a little javaScript code by way of the canvas 2d drawing context.

 There are a number of other ways to create texture objects such as making use of [data textures](/2022/04/15/threejs-data-texture/) as another way to create textures from raw data color channel data, or just directly working with the Texture class if you have some other way to create client side javaScript [Image Objects](https://developer.mozilla.org/en-US/docs/Web/API/HTMLImageElement/Image).
 Getting into this subject would be a little off topic, but one way or another a texture is needed to have an alpha map.
 Also the texture needs to be in gray scale as that is what is used to set the transparency values of the material with the texture used as an alpha map.

+### I assume that you have worked out what needs to happen with UV mapping first

+Before even getting into not just alpha maps, but any kind of map option for that matter one will need to work out what needs to happen with UV mapping of the geometry that they want to use.
+In this post I am sticking with geometry that is created with the built in geometry constrcuotr functions which often have a UV attribuite set up to begin with.
+However even when it comes to sticking with these kinds of geomeries often I might want to adjust the values if the UV attribute to get a desired effect with the textures that I am using.
+In any case getting deep into this topic is outside the scopr of this post so if you have found you need to read more on this there is checking out my [main blog post on UV mapping](/2021/06/09/threejs-buffer-geometry-attributes-uv/).

 ### There are many other ways to control visibility in threejs.